SonnyJim/bstoolbox/README.md

 # BlueSCSI toolbox for SGI IRIX
 Download files and run 'make', it should spit out a bstoolbox binary.

+**Treat this software as ALPHA, back up any important data before using it!**

 ## Usage
 ```
 Please specify device ("/dev/scsi/..."